jeppefrandsen/jeppefrandsen/README.md

-## Hi.
-My name is Jeppe Frandsen 👋🤓
+## 👋 Hi.
+My name is Jeppe Frandsen 🤓

-Please 🌟 my profile to help me get the counter below updated 🤩
+Please ⭐ this repository to help me get the counter below updated 🤩.
+It might take a minute or two for the image to be updated 😊

 ![](https://dl.dropboxusercontent.com/s/8hvh2kz492wb4bv/giphy.gif?dl=0)